MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 There are many potential benefits to an organization when a retention or attrition model is successfully deployed:

-1. **Financial Savings**: Beyond recruitment costs, low turnover can lead to financial savings in areas like benefits administration and retirement plans, which are more cost-effective with long-term employees.
-Moreover, costs associated with hiring, training, and productivity losses due to employee attrition can also be reduced.[^7] [^8] [^9] [^10]
+1. **Financial Savings**: Low turnover can lead to financial savings in areas like recruitment, benefits administration, and retirement plans, which are more cost-effective with long-term employees.
+And, costs associated with hiring, training, and productivity losses due to employee attrition can also be reduced.[^7] [^8] [^9] [^10]

 2. **Increased Employee Engagement**: Employees who feel valued and supported are more likely to be engaged in their work.
 This leads to higher levels of job satisfaction and overall performance.
 An employee retention model can help identify the issues that cause dissatisfaction and disengagement.

 3. **Enhanced Productivity**: When turnover is addressed, there’s less disruption to workflows, resulting in higher overall productivity.
-By maintaining a manageable level of turnover, an organization can avoid adding additional stress to current employees, thus improving productivity (such as by reducing absences).
+By maintaining a manageable level of turnover, an organization can avoid adding additional stress to current employees, thus improving productivity.

 4. **Knowledge Retention**: Long-term employees have valuable institutional knowledge.
 By retaining them, organizations maintain critical expertise within the company.